-- The governing board will approve the RSE policy and hold the headteacher to account for its implementation. - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the RSE and health education curriculum is well-led, effectively managed and well-planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information to parents on the subject content and the right to request that their child is withdrawn. - Ensuring RSE and health education is resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations.
+- The governing board will approve the RSE policy and hold the headteacher to account for its implementation. - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the RSE and health education curriculum is well-led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information to parents on the subject content and the right to request that their child is withdrawn. - Ensuring RSE and health education is resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring that all teaching staff receive ongoing training on issues relating to PSHE and RSHE and how to deliver lessons on such issues. - Ensuring that all staff are up to date with policy changes, and familiar with school policy and guidance relating to RSHE.